wri/gfw_forest_loss_geotrellis_arcpy_client/readme.md

 # Forest Loss Analysis

-This is an ArcPy Python Toolbox which preprocesses vector data and launches GFW Tree Cover Loss Analysis on AWS EMR/ Spark from within ArcMap or ArcGIS Pro.
+This is an ArcPy Python Toolbox which preprocesses vector data and launches GFW Tree Cover Loss Analysis on AWS EMR/Spark from within ArcMap or ArcGIS Pro.
-You can select your feature class in ArcMap/ ArcPro.
-The toolbox will preprocess your data, and split features into smaller chunks for better partitioning.
-It then export your data as TSV file and uploads it to S3.
+You can select your feature class in ArcMap/ArcPro.
+The toolbox will preprocess your data, and split features into smaller chunks for better partitioning in EMR.
+It then exports your data as TSV file and uploads it to S3.
-Afterwards it launches a SPARK cluster on AWS EMR and runs the GFW tree cover analysis.
+Then, it launches a SPARK cluster on AWS EMR and runs the GFW tree cover analysis.
-The last step is asynchronous.
-The toolbox exits while the cluster is still running.
+The last step is asynchronous; the toolbox exits while the cluster is still running.
+It can take about 10-12 minutes for a cluster to acquire its resource and install software before any analysis begins.

 You can monitor progress directly on AWS EMR console.
 Final results will be stored on S3 in your user folder.